Marcela Riquelme: Political career

-In March 2014, Riquelme (then a DC member) was presented by the Mayor of the O'Higgins Region Morín Contreras as the new Seremi of Justice.
+In March 2014, Riquelme (then a DC member) was presented by the Intendant of the O'Higgins Region Morín Contreras as the new Seremi of Justice.
 However, she announced her resignation on the same day, alluding that she was facing a summary in the Regional Comptroller's Office initiated during the first government of Sebastián Piñera, which she described as "unjustified", pointing out on social networks: "Sooner rather than later this injustice will be demonstrated, I know, but I regret not having been able to represent those of us who dreamed this dream."
 About the reason for the summary, Riquelme later explained: "in my last job [Labor Ombudsman of Rancagua] I suffered harassment, homophobic ridicule; I was forbidden to have photos of my children on the desk.
 That's why last October I had a job stress leave; The same day I left on leave they opened that summary."

 In the 2021 Chilean Constitutional Convention election, Riquelme presented herself as an independent candidate for the Constitutional Convention, for District 15.
 Although she obtained the second majority in the district, with more than 15,000 votes, she did not manage to be elected, since she presented herself as a candidate without belonging to any list of independents.

 For the parliamentary elections of the same year, Riquelme presented herself as an independent candidate in the Social Convergence quota, forming part of Apruebo Dignidad, obtaining 11,493 votes (5.79%), being elected as deputy for the same district for the period 2022–2026.
 She became, in turn, one of the first openly lesbian/bisexual women to reach the National Congress, along with Camila Musante and Francisca Bello.